 Take early retirement (if applicable)

-If you’re aged over 55 during the severance process (or over 50 with a Protected Pension Age), then you may decide to take early retirement.
+If you’re aged over 55 during the severance process (or over 50 with a Protected Pension Age), then you may decide to take early retirement straight away.
 Your pension payments are likely to be lower than they would be if you waited until your Normal Retirement Age (typically between 60 and 65).
 This is because, if you are a defined benefit member, an early retirement factor is applied to reflect the fact that benefits are being paid earlier and are also expected to be paid for longer.

 If you’re eligible, then the early retirement factors under this option might be more generous than they would be if you chose to follow option 1 and become a preserved member, before subsequently taking early retirement at a later date.